academie-de-espee/earl-marshal/rapier/unevent-2020.md

 Note: This does not include 70 marshals with lapsed memberships.

+Specific thanks to the deputy KRMs, Master Geoffrey Clwyd stepping up as Emergency-KRM, and Lord Lord Percival Aldridge for the support.

 ## Authorizations
 * 111 Light Rapier (30% decrease)
 * 312 Rapier (25% decrease)